A Science Troubadour

 Since my songs were featured on the Guardian Science Weekly Podcast I have been at the forefront of comic science communication.
 I have shared stages with the likes of Robin Ince and Professor Brian Cox, Bill Bailey and Professor Richard Dawkins.
 I have lit up such eminent scientific institutions as CERN in Geneva and the Royal Institution of London.

-As a qualified science teacher in the process of an a MA in science education, I am an expert in using songs in the classroom, as a revision tool and a means to communicate complex information in a simple, engaging way.
+As a qualified science teacher with an MA in science education, I am an expert in using songs in the classroom, as a revision tool and a means to communicate complex information in a simple, engaging way.

 Why is science important?
 Two reasons.